 Writing case studies helps you to establish your brand as a trustworthy organization and will turn it into one of the best options out there.

-Think about it: if your product really solves a problem, showing this to your audience will positively impact the ways they perceive your business.
+Think about it: if your product solves a problem, showing this to your audience will positively impact the ways they perceive your business.

 You need to turn your product into a real savior, a solution that goes beyond the experience people were expecting to have.